rainstrom/CNN_study_book/DeViSE.md

 - loss function:

-  We used a combination of dot-product similarity and hinge rank loss (similar to [20]) produce a higher dot-product similarity between the visual model output and the vector representation of the correct label than be- tween the visual output and **other randomly chosen text terms**.
+  We used a combination of dot-product similarity and hinge rank loss (similar to [20]) produce a higher dot-product similarity between the visual model output and the vector representation of the correct label than between the visual output and **other randomly chosen text terms**.

   ![loss](QQ20160310-0@2x.png)